hdmdhr/GitHeello-iOS-portfolio-app/README.md

 - The direct message screen is a mock to demonstrate my UI skills.
 - Built with scalability, maintainability, and testability in mind:
   - Adopts clean architecture, dividing the app into 3 layers.
-  - Custom implementations of networking, local persistence, and UI navigation.
+  - Custom implementations of networking, local persistence, and UI navigation services.
-  - Includes sample unit test cases to prove tests can be easily added as needed.
+  - Includes sample unit test cases, more tests can be easily added later as the needs arise.
 - User-friendly UI behaviours:
   - Localization
   - Light & dark mode